simbolonmartin/IotFogEMG/README.md

 > The data can be plotted in Serial plotter arduino
 > ![](https://i.imgur.com/Tda7x8P.jpg)
-> on sampling 2394 to 2594, the data is low and this is happened because the muscle in relax mode
+> On sampling 2394 to 2594, the data is low and this is happened because the muscle in relax mode.
-> on the other part, the data is changing significantly and this is happened because the muscle is in contraction mode
+> On the other part, the data is changing significantly and this is happened because the muscle is in contraction mode